Dundalk, Maryland

 Dundalk (/ˈdʌndɔːk/ DUN-dawk or /ˈdʌndɒk/ DUN-dok) is an unincorporated community and census-designated place in Baltimore County, Maryland, United States.
 The population was 67,796 at the 2020 census.
 In 1960 and 1970, Dundalk was the largest unincorporated community in Maryland.
-It was named after the town of Dundalk (Irish: Dún Dealgan) in County Louth, Ireland.
+It was named after the town of Dundalk in County Louth, Ireland.
 Dundalk is considered one of the first inner-ring suburbs of Baltimore.

 History

 A 1920 advertisement in the Baltimore Sun for racially restricted houses in Dundalk sold by Harry E. Gilbert.

 The area now known as Dundalk was explored by John Smith in 1608.
 Up until this time, the area was home to the tribes of the Susquehanna.

 In 1856, Henry McShane, an immigrant from Ireland, established the McShane Bell Foundry on the banks of the Patapsco River in the then far southeastern outskirts of Baltimore.
 The foundry later relocated to the Patterson Park area of Baltimore until a fire during the 1940s caused it to move to 201 East Federal Street.
 In addition to bronze bells, the foundry once manufactured cast iron pipes and furnace fittings.
-When asked by the Baltimore and Sparrows Point Railroad for the name of a depot for the foundry on their rail line, McShane wrote Dundalk, after the town of his birth, Dundalk (Irish: Dún Dealgan), in County Louth in Ireland.
+When asked by the Baltimore and Sparrows Point Railroad for the name of a depot for the foundry on their rail line, McShane wrote Dundalk, after the town of his birth, Dundalk, in County Louth, Ireland.
 In 1977, the foundry moved to Glen Burnie and relocated to its current headquarters in St Louis, Missouri in 2019.

 In 1916, the Bethlehem Steel purchased 1,000 acre of farmland near the McShane foundry to develop housing for its shipyard workers.
 The Dundalk Company was formed to plan a town in the new style, similar to that of the Roland Park area of Baltimore, excluding businesses except at specific spots and leaving land for future development of schools, playing fields, and parks.
 By 1917, Dundalk proper was founded, at which point it had 62 houses, two stores, a post office, and a telephone exchange.
 Streets were laid out in a pedestrian-friendly open grid, with monikers like "Shipway", "Northship", "Flagship", and "Admiral".
 The two-story houses had steeply pitched roofs and stucco exteriors.
 As steel demand increased rapidly during World War I, white workers streamed into Dundalk, pushing black workers into a small community nearby named Turner Station.
 Turner Station expanded even more during World War II as steel demand increased.

 Dundalk was once known as a "Little Appalachia" or a "hillbilly ghetto."
 Before, during, and after World War II, many Appalachian migrants settled in the Baltimore area, including Dundalk.
 Appalachian people who migrated to Dundalk were largely economic migrants who came looking for work.

 Prior to the passage of the Fair Housing Act of 1968, racial covenants were used in Maryland to exclude African-Americans and other minorities.
 A 1920 advertisement in the Baltimore Sun advertised houses in Dundalk as racially "restricted".

 The Dundalk Historic District was listed on the National Register of Historic Places in 1983.